The Mislaid Beringa Petroglyph

 Introduction

 Beringa is the name of an important archaeological complex in the Majes Valley of southern Peru.
 The ruins of the extensive village settlement at Beringa (with both domestic and mortuary contexts) are located on a low, flat-topped ridge parallel to and immediately overlooking the River Majes to the west.
 The site was at least occupied in the first part of the Middle Horizon (ca. A.D.
 600 to 800) and again in the initial phase of the Late Intermediate Period (ca. A.D.
 1050 to 1150) and analysis of excavated remains suggest that Beringa was home to fisher folk, agriculturalists, and textile weavers, essentially comprising a community of commoners (Tung 2007a: 943 – 944).
-Although Tiffiny Tung primarily suggests that the location had much to do with being easily defensible (2007a: 952), also other factors may explain the elevated location, such as the advantage of being protected against intermittent flooding of the Majes Valley.
+Although Tung primarily suggests that the location had much to do with being easily defensible (2007a: 952), in my opinion also other factors may explain the elevated location, such as the advantage of being protected against intermittent flooding of the Majes Valley.
 In this paper I leave aside the – only in this context – irrelevant role of the Wari, who visited (occupied?) the Majes Valley, as well as Beringa.
 Also the question who or what caused the many signs of violence to human skulls excavated at Beringa will be ignored here.
-This study focusses on only one purportedly important discovery: rock art at Beringa.
+This study focusses on only one purportedly important aspect: rock art at Beringa.

 *